longshotlabs/meteor-plans/README.md

 ### Remove a Plan for a User

-In client code, you can remove a plan for the current user only:
+In client code, you can remove the current user from a plan:

 ```js
 AppPlans.remove('premium', function (error) {